SuxinL/Notes/health/psychology/temptation/want_to_finish_soon.md

   If I am not clear about the answers of these questions, pause and think it.

 TRIVIAL
-: **(repair of the trivial thought)** Notice that maybe repairing furniture or bikes itself is not relevant to my life goal, but **it is a great chance to practice and improve problem solving skills**.
-And it is an experience to learn something useful.
+: **(repair of the trivial thought)** Notice that maybe repairing furniture or bikes itself is not relevant to my life goal, but
+  - **It is a great chance to practice and improve problem solving skills**.
+  - It is an experience to learn something useful.
+  - The long-term benefits of repairing the bike and bed are promising
+    - a good bike promotes exercise which has many benefits
+    - a stable bed promotes good sleep.

+SHORTCUTS_SAVE_TIME
+: **(repair of the thought)** Shortcuts usually tell us how to use something in syntax level, not the proof or context info.
+They save time when we already have a good understanding of the subject.
+The purpose of shortcut is mainly to
+  - fetch some detail operations
+  - refer to it when memory fails

+  It will be messy and cost us much time in failed trials to rely on shortcuts before we have a clear overall picture.

 ~~ORDER~~
 : This order makes sense.